Geographical distribution of French speakers

-According to the 2022 report of the Organisation internationale de la Francophonie (OIF), 409 million people speak French.
+According to the 2022 report of the Organisation internationale de la Francophonie (OIF), 321 million people speak French.
 The OIF states that despite a decline in the number of learners of French in Europe, the overall number of speakers is rising, largely because of its presence in African countries: of the 212 million who use French daily, 54.7% are living in Africa.
-The OIF figures have been contested as being inflated due to the methodology used and its overly broad definition of the word francophone.
-According to the authors of a 2017 book on the world distribution of the French language, a credible estimate of the number of "francophones réels" (real francophones), that is, individuals who speak French on a daily basis either as their mother tongue or as a second language, would be around 130 million.
+The OIF figures have been contested as being underestimated due to the methodology used and its strict definition of the word francophone.
+The French Conseil économique, social et environnemental estimate that were they included, the total number of French speakers passed 500 million in the year 2020.
+In the 21st century, its use, geography, and sociopolitical context continues to shift with declines in some areas (including academia) and growth in others.